MichaelDuPlessis/crabdb/README.md

 ### Error Handling
 - Comprehensive error types for network, parsing, and object construction failures
 - Graceful connection handling with proper cleanup

-## Development Goals

-This project prioritizes:
-1. **Educational value** - Learn database internals by building from scratch
-2. **Minimal dependencies** - Custom implementations of core components
-3. **Clean architecture** - Modular design with clear separation of concerns
-4. **Type safety** - Leverage Rust's type system for correctness

-## Limitations

-- **In-memory only** - No persistence across restarts
-- **Simple protocol** - No authentication, compression, or advanced features
-- **Basic error handling** - Generic error responses
-- **No indexing** - Linear search for non-key operations
-- **Limited types** - Only Null, Int, and Text supported

-## Future Enhancements

-- Disk-based persistence
-- Additional data types (Boolean, Float, List, Object)
-- Query language for filtering and sorting
-- Secondary indexes
-- Compression and authentication
-- Replication and clustering

----

-*CrabDB is a learning project focused on understanding database fundamentals.
-It's not intended for production use.*